TinkLabs/ued-baseline/readme/navigationDrawer.md

 ### Navigation Drawer
 Navigation drawers provide access to destinations in your app.

-Currently it can slides out from left or from bottom, by toggling class name "nav-drawer-show"
+Currently it can slides out from left or from bottom, by toggling class name "nav-drawer-show".

+To stop the content under the Navigation Drawer from scrolling, add class `no-scroll` to body when the drawer is open.

 ### Usage
 ```html